WorldFamousElectronics/PulseSensorPlayground/README.md

 - Contritube your project code back to the GitHub hive-mind. 🐝

-## Playground Projects Include:
+## Playground Project Descriptions:
 ### Start Here:
   Plug your sensor in for the first time!
-See the best practises to get the best signal.
+Blink an LED with your pulse, live.
 - Project Page: https://pulsesensor.com/pages/code-and-guide

   <img src="https://github.com/WorldFamousElectronics/PulseSensorStarterProject/blob/master/screenshot-threshold-arrows.png" width="400">